Accurate Extra Payment Calculator

 Why should I make an “extra” loan payment?

-If you pay an extra amount, in addition to your scheduled payment, you'll save on interest and the loan will be paid-in-full sooner.
+If you pay an extra amount in addition to your scheduled payment, you will save interest, and the loan will be paid in full sooner.

-If I make extra payments, how much will I save?
+If I make extra payments, how much interest will I save?

-How much you'll save depends on the current balance, the loan's interest rate, when you start making extra payments, and the additional payment amount.
-Use an extra payment calculator to calculate specific savings.
+The amount you will save depends on the current balance, the loan’s interest rate, the date you start making extra payments, and the additional payment amount.
+Use an extra payment calculator to calculate the exact savings.

-In some cases, usually for longer-term loans such as mortgages, the savings in interest charges can be quite substantial.
-If the borrower starts making the extra payments early enough, and for an amount that's not exceptionally large, it is possible to save tens of thousands of dollars on a $200,000 mortgage (the average size new mortgage balance as of February 2022, according to CNBC was $453,00).
+In some cases, usually for longer-term loans such as mortgages, the savings in interest charges can be very large.
+If the borrower starts making the extra payments early enough, and for an amount that’s not exceptionally large, it is possible to save tens of thousands of dollars on a $200,000 mortgage (the average new mortgage balance as of February 2022 was $453,000, according to CNBC).

-Specifically, with even a less than average mortgage, by making $200 a month extra payments, the borrower will save over $50,000 assuming a 30-year loan and a 4.25% interest rate.
+Specifically, for a mortgage that is smaller than the average, if the borrower makes an extra $200 payment each month, the borrower will save more than $50,000, assuming a 30-year loan and a 4.25% interest rate.

 How is this possible?
-What sleight of hand is taking place?
+What explains this result?

-There's no sleight of hand.
+There is no trick.
 The future savings are a mathematical certainty.
-It all has to do with the way loans, and mortgages work.
-The periodic interest amount is calculated using the loan's current balance and multiplying it by the periodic interest rate - the lower the balance, the lower the interest amount due.
+They result from the way loans and mortgages work.
+The periodic interest amount is calculated by multiplying the loan’s current balance by the periodic interest rate—the lower the balance, the lower the interest amount due.

-Thus when you prepay principal (make extra payments), you are lowering the loan balance used for calculating the interest due.
+Therefore, when you prepay principal (make extra payments), you reduce the loan balance used to calculate the interest due.

-As I said, this is a mathematical certainty, and this calculator will show you just how much interest you'll save on any loan, and when the loan will be paid off.
+This result is a mathematical certainty, and this calculator will show you exactly how much interest you will save on any loan and when the loan will be paid off.

 Information

-But, what if I told you, "How much will I save if I make extra principal payments?", isn't the question you should be asking?
+However, “How much will I save if I make extra principal payments?” is not the question you should focus on.

 Is it a good idea to make additional payments?

-You'll save on interest by making extra payments, but you should also consider how much you would earn if you invested the funds instead.
-Some extra payment calculators will do the comparison calculation.
+You will save interest by making extra payments.
+However, you should also consider how much you could earn if you invested the funds instead.
+Some extra payment calculators perform this comparison calculation.

-If you have $200 and you use it to make a prepayment toward a loan, you can't also use the same $200 for investing.
-Economists say, not being able to invest is a foregone opportunity.
-The opportunity to do something else with that same $200 won't come back.
-The chance is gone.
+If you have $200 and use it to make a prepayment toward a loan, you cannot also use the same $200 for investing.
+Economists call this a foregone opportunity.
+The opportunity to do something else with that same $200 will not return.

-When you come to this page, you'll find the calculator preloaded with a $260,386 loan/mortgage, and $200 a month is the default prepayment amount.
+When you open this page, you will see the calculator preloaded with a $260,386 loan or mortgage, and $200 per month as the default prepayment amount.

-For the investment rate-of-return, the calculator uses as a default 7.2%, which is the approximate average rate-of-return for the S&P 500 according to this (somewhat dated) analysis.
-(Dated, yes.
-But considering what the stock market has done since this study, my 7% assumption for deciding whether or not to make extra payments on a loan is conservative.)
+For the investment rate of return, the calculator uses a default of 7.2%, which is the approximate average rate of return for the S&P 500 according to this analysis, which is somewhat dated.
+The analysis is dated.
+However, considering stock market performance since that study, a 7% assumption for deciding whether to make extra payments on a loan is conservative.

-$52,829 in interest savings and the mortgage that would have usually taken 360 payments to pay off, will be paid off after 276 payments.
+There are $52,829 in interest savings, and the mortgage that would normally require 360 payments will be paid off after 276 payments.

-If, after plugging in your numbers, you get a negative result too, then YOU SHOULD CONSIDER NOT MAKING EXTRA PAYMENTS!.
-You'll, at least hypothetically make more money from your investments than you save in interest charges.
+If, after entering your own numbers, you also get a negative result, then you should consider not making extra payments.
+At least in theory, you would earn more from your investments than you would save in interest charges.

 Want to confirm the results?